 Solid internal components.
 To finely mulch leaves and twigs, the Toro Ultra Blower Vac uses a metal impeller with serrated shredding blades, a durable design that's preferred by experts.
 The mulch bag and zipper aren't as long lasting, according to user reviews.
-This is a new model so long-term durability is yet to be established, but the previous version had a good track record, with users saying it was still going strong after several seasons of use.
 The warranty is for two years.

 Editors have yet to test the Toro 51619 Ultra Blower Vac, but do include the previous version, the Toro 51609 Ultra Blower Vac, which is said to be very similar.
 ConsumerReports.org looks at how well this and other blowers move leaves, loosen embedded debris, suck up leaves and mulch detritus.
 Testers also measure how loud the blower is for the operator and someone standing 50 feet away.

-Amazon.com lists a number of Toro's electric leaf blowers together, and they cumulatively earn a rating of 4.6 stars following more than 1,660 reviews.
-Digging deeper, we find that the Toro 51619 has drawn more than 170 reviews of its own, with satisfaction that largely mirrors the test of the family -- nearly 89 percent of owners rate it either 4 stars or (mostly) 5.
+Amazon.com lists a number of Toro's electric leaf blowers together, and they cumulatively earn a rating of 4.5 stars following more than 2,750 reviews.
+Digging deeper, we find that the Toro 51619 has drawn more than 680 reviews of its own, with satisfaction that largely mirrors the rest of the family -- roughly 88 percent of owners rate it either 4 stars or (mostly) 5.

-We found more than 55 reviews of the Toro Ultra Blower Vac at Toro's web site, and it earns a rating of 4.4 stars.
+We found more than 120 reviews of the Toro Ultra Blower Vac at Toro's web site, and it earns a rating of 4.3 stars.
 Reviews are authenticated by a third party, and appear to be uncensored, so credibility is high.
-In addition to an overall score, users provide subratings for dependability, performance, ease of use and quality.
+In addition to an overall score, users provide sub-ratings for dependability, performance, ease of use and quality.